Program: B.S., Public Health

-- Overview of Public Health: Address the history and philosophy of public health as well as its core values, concepts and functions across the globe and in society.
+- Address the history and philosophy of public health, as well as its core values, concepts and functions across the globe and in society.

-- Role and Importance of Data in Public Health: Address the basic concepts, methods and tools of public health data collection, use and analysis and why evidence-based approaches are an essential part of public health practice.
+- Address the basic concepts, methods and tools of public health data collection, use and analysis, and why evidence-based approaches are an essential part of public health practice.

-- Identifying and Addressing Population Health Challenges: Address the concepts of population health, and the basic processes, approaches and interventions that identify and address the major health-related needs and concerns of populations.
+- Address the concepts of population health and the basic processes, approaches and interventions that identify and address the major health-related needs and concerns of populations.

-- Human Health: Address the underlying science of human health and disease including opportunities for promoting and protecting health across the life course.
+- Address the underlying science of human health and disease, including opportunities for promoting and protecting health across the life course.

-- Determinants of Health: Address the socio-economic, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities.
+- Address the socioeconomic, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities.

-- Project Implementation: Address the fundamental concepts and features of project implementation, including planning, assessment and evaluation.
+- Address the fundamental concepts and features of project implementation, including planning, assessment and evaluation.

-- Overview of the Health System: Address the fundamental characteristics and organizational structures of the U.S. health system as well as to the differences in systems in other countries.
+- Address the fundamental characteristics and organizational structures of the U.S. health system, as well as the differences in systems in other countries.

-- Health Policy, Law, Ethics, and Economics: Address the basic concepts of legal, ethical, economic and regulatory dimensions of health care and public health policy and the roles, influences and responsibilities of the different agencies and branches of government.
+- Address the basic concepts of legal, ethical, economic and regulatory dimensions of healthcare and public health policy and the roles, influences and responsibilities of the different agencies and branches of government.

-- Health Communications: Address the basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology.
+- Address the basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology.